WGLD-FM: History

 On February 1, 2013, WJXY-FM changed from "Z-93" to a Southern rock and Country music hybrid format known as "93.9 The Outlaw".
 WXJY once again simulcast WJXY-FM.

 On September 19, 2013, WJXY-FM/WXJY changed its format to news/talk, "News talk that matters."
 Programming included Don Imus, Mike Huckabee, Phil Valentine, John Batchelor, Red Eye Radio and the Washington Redskins.

 With the demise of Huckabee's show, WJXY-FM/WXJY added Dennis Miller.
 When Miller retired, WJXY-FM/WXJY added Jonathon Brandmeier, known as "Johnny B", in the early afternoon.
 Mike Gallagher preceded Brandmeier each weekday.

 On September 20, 2016, Cumulus' Joule Broadcasting announced that WJXY-FM/WXJY would be sold to Colonial Radio Group for $240,000.
 That sale was consummated on February 9, 2017, at which point WJXY-FM dropped its news/talk format and simulcast with WXJY and began stunting with a wheel of formats that included "Loveland 93.9" (love songs), "The Accordion" (polka), "The Bowery" (all-Alabama, a band discovered in Myrtle Beach), "Santa 94" (Christmas music), and "The King 93.9" (all-Elvis).
 A new format, country as "Carolina Country 93.9", would be announced on February 13, 2017 at 3 p.m.

 On June 23, 2017, WJXY-FM changed callsigns to WMIR.

 On January 3, 2020, WYAY, formerly WXJY, resumed simulcasting WMIR.
 The FM suffix was added on March 16, 2021, with the former WJXY becoming WMIR on March 23, 2021.

 On April 30, 2021, WMIR-FM was sold to Maryland Media One, LLC.
 On May 17, 2021, WMIR-FM and WYAY, formerly WUDE, changed formats from country to oldies, branded as "Carolina Gold 93.9 & 106.3" with Andrulonis moving the Carolina Country format to WNMB.
 93.9 would change callsigns to WGLD-FM to match on February 3, 2022.
 WPGI began simulcasting.

 On December 28, 2023, WGLD-FM and WYAY split from the simulcast with WPGI and stunted with classic alternative, branded as "The Coast", before returning to Carolina Country as the stations returned to Andrulonis Media.

+Other formats since 2023 have included country and urban contemporary.